List of libraries damaged during World War II

+The bombed library at Holland House in 1940.

 This is a list of libraries damaged during World War II.
+Libraries across Europe suffered heavy damage during World War II, with many buildings burned or bombed and millions volumes lost.
+Entire collections disappeared through fire or looting: books, rare manuscripts, research archives, and everyday reading materials.

 Austria

 When Hitler's Germany started the Anschluss with Austria in 1938, one of the first casualties was the looting of the public and private libraries of Vienna.